Last Updated on September 24, 2020 by Creative Parenting

 And I’m not saying this as a cliche one.

 A real one:

-In through the nose for slow seconds, then hold for 7, then out for 8.
+In through the nose for four slow seconds, then hold for seven, then exhale out your mouth slowly for eight.

 Because you’re in this parenting thing for the long haul.
 (Especially if your little one is under 5), you’re only getting started.